leomil72/leOS/README.txt

 SCHEDULED - task is running
 ONETIME - task is scheduled to run in a near future.
 SCHEDULED_IMMEDIATESTART - the task will be executed once it has been added to the scheduler

+Introduced with leOS 1.1.0 there are 2 new methods that permit to stop/restart the scheduler, useful if you need to stop all the running tasks at the same time:

+myOS.haltScheduler();
+stops the scheduler and freezes all the tasks preserving their current intervals;

+myOS.restartScheduler();
+restarts the scheduler resuming all the tasks that were running.

 *Be careful*: the user is asked to check his code to avoid strange situations when